aalin/gta2-level-viewer/README.md

 Build it by typing:

     cmake .
     make

+And run it:

+    src/worldzor

 # Bugs

-* The textures doesn''t seem to be working properly, at least not on OS X.
+* The textures doesn't seem to be working properly, at least not on OS X.
-* Some ""blocks"" don''t show up right.
+* Some "blocks" don't show up right.
 * There is no ordering of transparent quads.